-- 1) Please observe all safety signs and rules. - 2) Any student involved in an accident will be required to complete an accident report as soon as possible.
-See the instructor or administrator for assistance if an accident occurs. - 3) Smoking and eating are not allowed in or around the vehicles during training. - 4) Students must use only the approved bathroom facilities.
-Going to the bathroom outside will result in expulsion. - 5) No glass items are allowed during training. - 6) Students may not leave the training area during class time without instructor approval. - 7) No radios, iPod's, etc. are allowed during yard and road training sessions. - 8) Students should use extreme caution while operating any vehicle in the event they believe the instructor cannot see them. - 9) The instructor has the final say in all matters concerning training and testing.
-Listen to them carefully to avoid injury or disruption to learning. - 10) Come to training prepared by bringing any materials, equipment, or additional clothing required/requested by the instructor. - 11) When driving the vehicle, safety is the main concern!
+- 1. Students must observe all safety signs and rules. - 2.
+Any student involved in an accident will be required to complete an accident report as soon as possible.
+See the instructor or administrator for assistance if an accident occurs. - 3.
+Smoking and eating are not allowed in or around the vehicles during training. - 4.
+Students must use only the approved bathroom facilities.
+Going to the bathroom outside of a facility will result in expulsion. - 5.
+No glass items are allowed during training. - 6.
+Students may not leave the training area during class time without instructor approval. - 7.
+No radios, iPods, etc. are allowed during yard and road training sessions. - 8.
+Students should use extreme caution while operating any vehicle in the event they believe the instructor cannot see them. - 9.
+The instructor has the final say in all matters concerning training and testing.
+Listen to them carefully to avoid injury or disruption to learning. - 10.
+Students should to training prepared by bringing any materials, equipment, or additional clothing required/requested by the instructor. - 11.
+When driving the vehicle, safety is the main concern!
 Be alert at all times and listen carefully to the instructor.
-SAFETY IS EVERYONE'S RESPONSIBILITY! - 12) Wear a safety belt at all times in the vehicle. - 13) Do not jump out of the vehicle; use all steps and handrails and use properdescending methods to prevent serious injury.
-Use 3 points of contact when entering and exiting the vehicle. - 14) Maintain a distance of 15 feet when crossing in front or rear of the tractor/trailer.
-Keepin mind that a driver may not see someone who is directly in front, at the rear or in another blind spot.
+SAFETY IS EVERYONE'S RESPONSIBILITY! - 12.
+Wear a safety belt at all times in the vehicle. - 13.
+Students must not jump out of the vehicle; use all steps and handrails and use properdescending methods to prevent serious injury.
+Use 3 points of contact when entering and exiting the vehicle. - 14.
+Students must maintain a distance of 15 feet when crossing in front or rear of the tractor/trailer.
+Keep in mind that a driver may not see someone who is directly in front, at the rear, or in another blind spot.